neoreva/areole/README.md

 # areole
-A minecraft command parser for Minecraft Bedrock and Java
+A minecraft command parser written in rust for Minecraft Bedrock and Java